ton1n8o/Virtual-Tourist/README.md

 # Virtual-Tourist
 Udacity's Virtual Tourist project.

-Virtual Tourist is an iOS app that allows users to visit virtual locations by adding pins to an [MKMapView](https://developer.apple.com/documentation/mapkit/mkmapview).
+Virtual Tourist is an iOS app that allows users to visit virtual locations by adding pins to a [MKMapView](https://developer.apple.com/documentation/mapkit/mkmapview).
 Once a user taps a pin the app fetches photos from [Flickr](https://www.flickr.com) for that location.

 ### Prerequisites